cooperstandard/concierge/Endpoints.md

 }

 ```
 **This will change soon**, hopefully not in ways that break existing functionality.
-Unlike recipe only name, restrictions, and saved are accesible by public endpoints. name stores the string of the users name, given at account registration and updatable with patch requests(see endpoint list). restrictions stores an array of dietary restrictions (these should match the set of allergens in recipes). saved is an array of recipe `_id`. **before we add real users I will need to encrypt the passwords in storage**
+Unlike recipe only name, restrictions, and saved are accesible by public endpoints. name stores the string of the users name, given at account registration and updatable with patch requests(see endpoint list). restrictions stores an array of dietary restrictions (these should match the set of allergens in recipes). saved is an array of recipe `_id`.
+The `oldToken` field stores the last issued token. **before we add real users I will need to encrypt the passwords in storage**